vic/eff.go/book/src/http.md

 // For simplicity out response is just an string: The response body. type HttpRs string

-// Type of the request-effect function.
-This will be implemented
+// Type of the effect-request function.
-// by some handler to provide actual responses.
+// This will be implemented by some handler to provide actual responses.
 //
 // fx.Nil in the result type indicates that our Http ability does
-// not requires any other ability. type HttpFn = func(HttpRq) fx.Fx[fx.Nil, HttpRs]
+// not requires any other ability. type HttpFn func(HttpRq) fx.Fx[fx.Nil, HttpRs]

-// Type of the Handler (effect transformer) that handles requests. type HttpHn = func(fx.Fx[fx.And[HttpFn, fx.Nil], HttpRs]) fx.Fx[fx.Nil, HttpRs]
+// Type of the Http Handler that discharges effect requirements type HttpHn = func(fx.Fx[fx.And[HttpFn, fx.Nil], HttpRs]) fx.Fx[fx.Nil, HttpRs]

-// Type of an effect ability (requires the handler) and additional abilities. type HttpAb = fx.And[HttpHn, fx.Nil]
+// Type of the Http Ability: the handler and aditional abilities. type HttpAb = fx.And[HttpHn, fx.Nil]

 // An http effect that produces V